yvanchu/idea-incubator/README.md

 ### PeerJs + Animations (not sure which techstack? or just simple CSS/JS?) for BearRoom games
 For the realtime board games, yknow?

+### next.JS
+Seems like it'll be a useful react tech stack to learn!
+Currently working on [Compativibes](https://github.com/joelyoshiya/compativibes)